Quantization of Hitchin integrable system via positive characteristic: Proof of the main theorem in the case

 Actually the definition of this action can be generalized to a functor $\Upsilon\colon \Dmod_{\Bun^d\x C}\to (A_d\otimes \D_C)\hmod$ given by pushforward to~$C$, and $\Funiv^d=\Upsilon(H(\DBud[d-1]))$.
 Applying the functor $\Upsilon$ to the map $c$ from Proposition~\ref{filtr}, we get a map $\Upsilon(c)\colon \Upsilon(\DBudC) = A_d\otimes \D_C \to \Funiv^d$ which restricts to an isomorphism of $A_d\otimes\O_C$-modules $A_d\otimes(\D_C)_{<n} \to \Funiv^d$.
 From this it is straightforward to see that $\Funiv^d$ defines an $A_d$-family of opers.

 Thus we get a map $\Pi: Spec(A_d) \to \Op$.
 We will show that it is an isomorphism.

 It is easy to deduce from the Hecke eigen-property for the equivalence $\Phi$ that base-change of $\Pi$ from $B^{(1)}$ to $B_s^{(1)}$ coincides with the (dual of) isomorphism \eqref{Gamma}.
 From this we see that the composition is the natural inclusion.
 Thus $A_d$ is isomorphic to subalgebra of $\O(\Op_s)$ containing $\O(\Op)$.
-Since $\Op$ is normal (it is isomorphic to an affine space), it would suffice to show that $A_d$ is finitely generated as a module over $\O(\Op)$.
+Since $\Op$ is normal (it is isomorphic to an affine space: indeed, by Lemma~\ref{gr}, part~(1), $\Op$ is affine and there is a filtration on $\O(\Op)$ with $\gr\O(\Op)\cong\O(B)$ which is a polynomial algebra; see also \cite[Proposition~3.2.3]{JP}), it would suffice to show that $A_d$ is finitely generated as a module over $\O(\Op)$.
 We will in fact prove finite generation over a smaller algebra.

 \begin{Lem} $A_d$ is a finitely generated torsion free module over $\O(B^{(1)})$. \end{Lem}

 \begin{proof} Consider the filtration on $\DBu$ and the induced one on $A_d$ by degree of differential operator.
 Then we have $\gr \DBud=(T^*\Bun^d \to \Bun^d)_*\O_{T^* \Bun^d}$.
 The induced filtration on $\O(B^{(1)})\imbed A_d$ coincides with the one coming from the grading on $\O(B^{(1)})$ multiplied by $p$, and the associated graded map to this embedding is dual to $\mathrm{Fr}_B\circ h\colon \Hi \to B^{(1)}$.
 It is known that all global functions on $T^*\Bun^d$ are pullbacks from the Hitchin base, so we have $\Gamma(\gr\DBud) = \O(B)$.
 On the other hand, there is an inclusion $\gr A\imbed\Gamma(\gr\DBud)=\O(B)$.
 Thus $\gr A$ identifies with an $\O(B^{(1)})$-submodule in $\O(B)$, therefore it is finitely generated and torsion-free over $\O(B^{(1)})$.
 But then so is $A_d$ , as desired. \end{proof}